Note: We don't accept donations of any kind.

 With these key elements, we help the elderly in performing daily activities of living:

-• Personalised Care Plans: Every resident has different needs.
+• Personalized Care Plans: Every resident has different needs.
 Personalized care plans are developed to address particular ADL difficulties and provide customized support.

 • Medication Management: Taking care of medications can be difficult.
 Trained professionals at Gracias Living assist with medicine administration, lowering the possibility of mistakes and guaranteeing adherence to recommended schedules.